 Psychological therapies with children, young people, and families (M34)

 This innovative course will equip people to work therapeutically with children, young people and families.
 It is also accredited by the The British Psychoanalytic Council (BPC) through membership of the Tavistock Society of Psychotherapists (TSP)

-On this course, you will be trained to offer therapy based on psychoanalytic and systemic approaches, in addition to some other evidence-based treatments such as CBT and Mindfulness.
+This course will train you to offer therapy based on psychoanalytic and systemic approaches, in addition to some other evidence-based treatments such as CBT and Mindfulness.